AndreiU05/TAMU-Engineering-FAQ/README.md

 This is a small Streamlit project I made to help Texas A&M engineering students find the right resource for common questions.

-This version does not use AI.
 A lot of the questions students ask are about things that can change, like ETAM results, GPA reports, degree plans, professor grade distributions, schedules, and scholarships.
 I think it is better for this app to send students to the official source instead of trying to guess an answer.

 This project is student-made and is not endorsed, owned, or operated by Texas A&M University.